Law clerk: In the judicial order

-Law clerks (assistants de justice) are hired for two years renewable twice.
+Law clerks (juristes assistants) are hired for three years renewable once.
 Depending on credentials and curriculum they can be assigned to the bench (magistrat du siège) or the prosecution (parquet or parquet général).

 The work of a law clerk entails assisting the judges with writing verdicts and decisions and conducting legal inquiries and research.

 The most prestigious clerkships available in France are before courts of appeals, which review decisions of lower courts.

 In the administrative order

 A similar system exists in the administrative courts, including the Conseil d'Etat.

 Germany

 In Germany, there are two different kinds of law clerks.

 Students of law who, after law school, have passed the first of two required examinations join the Referendariat, a time of two years consisting of a series of clerkships: for a civil law judge, a criminal law judge or a prosecutor, a government office and finally at a law firm.
 The purpose of this clerkship is solely the legal education of the clerk (Referendar) and not giving assistance to his instructor.

 In the Federal Supreme Courts (see Judiciary of Germany) and the office of the Federal Prosecutor General, the duties of law clerks are performed by wissenschaftliche Mitarbeiter (German for "scientific assistant").
 With few exceptions, they are lower court judges or civil servants, assigned for a period of three years to the respective Federal Court, and their clerkships serve as a qualification for a higher judgeship.
 However, some justices of the Federal Constitutional Court (who have the right to select their wissenschaftliche Mitarbeiter personally) prefer clerks from outside the courts or the civil service, especially those who are or were professors of law and who often hire people from academia (sometimes even young law professors).
 The clerks of the Federal Constitutional Court are deemed very influential and are therefore dubbed the (unofficial) Dritter Senat ("Third Senate") as opposed to the two official "senates" of 8 justices each which form the court.